marquezj/ncmat2endf/README.md

   -v VERBOSITY, --verbosity VERBOSITY
                         Controls how verbose should be the output (default: 1) -l {1,2,3,4,5}, --luxury {1,2,3,4,5}
                         Set the NCrystal vdoslux parameter used to generate the library.
-3 is normal, 4 is fine and 5 is very fine.
+3 is normal, 4 is fine and 5 is very fine. (default: 3)
-                        (default: 3)
-  -i, --isotopic        Expand the each scatterer element into its isotopes (default: False) -m MATS, --mats MATS  JSON dictionary containing material number assignement for each element, e.g. '{"C":37, "H": 38}' (default:
+  -g, --gif             Include the generalized information file (MF=7/MT=451) (default: False) -i, --isotopic        Expand each scatterer element into its isotopes (default: False) -m MATS, --mats MATS  JSON dictionary containing material number assignement for each element, e.g. '{"C":37, "H": 38}' (default: None)
-                        None)
   --alab ALAB           Set the ALAB parameter in MF1/MT451 (default: MyLAB) --auth AUTH           Set the AUTH parameter in MF1/MT451 (default: NCrystal) --libname LIBNAME     Set the LIBNAME parameter in MF1/MT451 (default: MyLib)